 PJM has clear decision-making authority to act and to direct actions to be taken by Transmission Operators, Transmission Owners, Balancing Authorities, Generator Operators, Load-Serving Entities, and Purchasing-Selling Entities within its Reliability Coordinator Area to preserve the integrity and reliability of the Bulk Electric System.
-These actions shall be taken without delay, but no longer than 30 minutes.
+These actions shall be taken as described in Attachment C - Constraint Prioritization.